PrisonTeam/Prison/knownissues_v3.2.x.md

-* **New block handling system - put on hold**

-Current system is based upon enumerations which are static and may not reflect the actual run time environment.
-Prison is compiled with 1.9.4, but yet the list may not include all blocks for all versions of bukkit/spigot/minecraft

-If the new block handling system gets all blocks from org.bukkit.Material.values(), then it should reflect what's available on the server version that is running.
-If the server owner decides to upgrade, or down grade, their server version, then they will be responsible for "correcting" any block name that is no longer supported.
-This would be the negative for such a system

-The benefits would be less to manage within prison; attitude of do what you want to do, instead of micro managing the list of blocks.
-Dynamic to support newest blocks available on minecraft/bukkit/spigot, or another platform.
-Ability to pickup custom blocks if they have been injected in to the Material enumeration

-Currently there is a HUGE problem.
-Upon testing, I have determined that although a block exists within the server's org.bukkit.Material enum, Prison cannot select it.
-I do not know why.
-It could be related to the fact that prison is built with Gradle using spigot v1.9.4 and that imposes restrictions upon what enumerations can be accessed at runtime?
-That makes no sense since no artifacts of org.bukkit.Material should be carried over outside of the compile time instance.
-Until this issue can be addressed, there will be no work around or implmentation.

-* **Block Types for Specific Versions of Minecraft**

-Add in support for the loss of magic values, and also provide for newer bloc

-types too.
-Basically have a minecraft version selector that can

-tailor the list of available block types that can be used, based upon th

-minecraft version that is running

 * **Possible new feature: Track how many blocks a player mines, including types*** Stats could be interesting over time, and could also be used for in game bonuses and rewards and incentives.